The Retail Sector’s Digital Transformation: HMY

 Brand Survival For Retail Companies

 Omnichannel presence is a key element for retail companies.
-Brands that want to survive will have to make themselves present in all sales channels, and also, they must be integrated, to offer a complete user experience.
+Brands that want to survive will have to make themselves present in all sales channels, and they must also be integrated, to offer a complete user experience.

 With respect to this integration, there are other aspects of shopping that users have assimilated online and now demand at physical stores.